ukcsra/awards/_indices/networks.markdown

 - How big their department is in comparison
 - How much funding (or staff time) their receive
 - Whether they have a senior LGBT champion

+Networks don't have to demonstrate evidence against each of the areas listed above, but the more breadth and depth they can demonstrate the better.